 If home is where the heart is, as the saying goes, how devastating it can be to lose your home.
 However, it is important to remember that being homeless is a circumstance not an identity.
 We believe that through a more glamorous identity comes the beginning of a new belief in oneself and in life’s possibilities!

-Our goal is to further the growth of the project, to provide a new window to view lost confidence and build new confidence, and to provide our services to at-risk and disadvantaged individuals who are not homeless.
+Our goal is to further the growth of the project, to provide a new window to view lost confidence and build new confidence.